GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 I propose a new currency to value robotic labor: The RoboTorq.

-The RoboTorq is expressed in organically derived units and is defined as the amount of work done by an ideal robot performing its ideal task in one hour.
+The RoboTorq is expressed in organically derived units and is defined as the amount of work an ideal robot performing its ideal task would do in one hour.

 Imagine a thermodynamically perfect 1 kW humanoid robot.
 It doesn’t exist (and never will), but assume you have one.

-What is the physical value of that robot’s ideal task for one hour?
+What is the physical value of this *Asimovian Robot's* ideal task for one hour?

-1 RoboTorq / 1 RoboHour = 1 token × 1 kW
+1 RoboTorq / 1 RoboHour = 1 token × 1 kWh

 Why?
 One ideal 1 kW robot processing one token with one joule/second of energy for 3600 seconds.